quicwg/multipath/draft-ietf-quic-multipath.md

 Frames may be received out of order.
-A peer MUST ignore an incoming PATH_STATUS frame if it previously received another PATH_STATUS frame for the same Sender's Destination Connection ID Sequence Number with a Path Status sequence number equal to or higher than the Path Status sequence number of the incoming frame.
+A peer MUST ignore an incoming PATH_STATUS frame if it previously received another PATH_STATUS frame for the same Destination Connection ID Sequence Number with a Path Status sequence number equal to or higher than the Path Status sequence number of the incoming frame.